keystonejs/keystone/.changeset/nice-crews-jog.md

 '@keystone-next/test-utils-legacy': major
 ---

-Updated `createKeystone` to accept a migration mode rather than script
+Updated `createKeystone` and `createSystem` to accept a migration mode rather than script